paper-moon-apllo/pleethai/docs/en/install_develop.md

 ````
 python manage.py runserver
 ````
-* When you access `http://127.0.0.1:8000/` with browser, you can see the "Search Page".
+* When you access `http://127.0.0.1:8000/` from a browser, you will see the "Search Page".

 ## 7. Register database
-To register database, follow the steps in [Add or edit words/sentences](./maintenance_dataedit.md).
+To register database, follow the steps in [How to add or edit words/sentences](./maintenance_dataedit.md).

 * Refer to [Database](./database.md) for the details of each data to be registered
 * [Sample data](https://drive.google.com/open?id=1AuRX2f7LATfLzXgWiI3-wmAbNUo3tt8o)